khuonghoanghuy/TinyHaxeManager/README.md

 # Usage
 See ![How to use tinyHX](./docs/HOW-TO-USE.md)

-After use `tinyHX install` and `tinyHX use`, please restart your terminal to let the terminal know the System Variables Paths ;_;
+After use `tinyHX install` and `tinyHX use`, please restart your terminal to let the terminal know the Paths Variables ;_;